AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module11/ex4.md

 ![RTCDP](./images/aamedit.png)

-The screen now defaults to the **Destinations Mapping**-view, so that you can link a Destination to the Segment.
+The screen now defaults to the **Destinations Mapping** view, so that you can link a Destination to the Segment.

 ![RTCDP](./images/aam5.png)